 Besides the content part, your website designer will also need access to the accounts where you bought the domain and hosting.
 If you don’t have this already, ask him if he can recommend a specific company where you can buy both.
-For international clients, I always recommend Siteground, and for Romanian clients the local company – Hosterion.
+For international clients, I always recommend Cloudways, and for Romanian clients the local company – Hosterion.

 GET A FREE website planner

 This Website Planner is going to help you get super clear, and organized and help you and your web designer avoid all the newbie mistakes that keep web design projects dragging on and on forever!